 4. Open access journals.
 Although most journals require subscriptions, whether institutional or personal, for access, there are a growing number that offer open, or free, access.
 The best way to find and search open access journals is through the Directory of Open Access Journals, which indexes more than 11,000 titles.
 (There is also a Directory of Open Access Books.)
 A comparable UK site is CORE, which also includes material from institutional repositories (see number 10 below).
 The Public Library of Science is perhaps the most well known open-access publisher of scientific literature.
 Nature also publishes open access journals, including Science of Learning.

-6. Books.
+7. Books.
 Books are still published, good ones too.
-You might find it useful to keep tabs on a few publishers, such as Brookes, Guilford Press, Jessica Kingsley, American Printing House for the Blind, or the National Academies Press, as well as the publishing arms of organizations such as the Council for Exceptional Children.
+You might find it useful to keep tabs on a few publishers, such as Brookes, Guilford Press, Jessica Kingsley, American Printing House for the Blind, Pro-Ed, Routledge's Psychology or Education series, or the National Academies Press, as well as the publishing arms of organizations such as the Council for Exceptional Children.
 (A good way to search local libraries for a copy of a book is WorldCat.)

-15. Grey Literature Report.
-Gray literature refers to materials not published through the usual academic and commercial channels and includes reports from government agencies and other nonprofits, as well as unpublished material from colleges and universities.The Grey Literature Report collected health-related gray literature from 1999 to 2016--it has since been discontinued--and made it searchable through its site.
+16. Gray literature.
+Gray (or grey) literature refers to materials not published through the usual academic or commercial channels--materials that are in a "gray" area between scholarly journals or books and the popular press.
+This includes reports from government agencies and other nonprofits, as well as unpublished material from colleges and universities.The Grey Literature Report collected health-related gray literature from 1999 to 2016, and this material remains searchable through its site.
 You can search European gray literature on OpenGrey.
 The best source for U.S. government reports on child welfare and development is the Administration for Children and Families; see also the NIH publications list.
+Many NGO sites can be searched from this portal.
+OpenMD and MedNar focus on medical gray literature.